 After teaching art in public schools for five years, Mrs. Smith joined the ranks at SVC in 2007.
 She earned her Bachelor’s degree from Cal State Fullerton, and continues to develop her technique through ongoing art education classes.
 Her passion for teaching in a Christian environment stems from the opportunity it affords her to impact student lives through sharing her love of both Jesus and art on a daily basis.

-Mrs. Spencer is originally from Puerto Rico and has traveled extensively in Spanish-speaking countries.
-Through her travels, she gained a great knowledge of and appreciation for the customs and cultural practices of these nations — things she is grateful to be able to share with her students.
-Working at SVC allows her to fulfill one of her passions — sharing the love of Jesus with children.
+Working at SVC allows Mrs. Spencer to fulfill one of her passions — sharing the love of Jesus with children.
 Mrs. Spencer holds a Bachelor’s Degree in Psychology, a Master’s Degree in Business Administration, and has over 20 years of experience in human resources (HR) management.

 The Bible is very clear about the importance of proper stewardship.
 “Moreover, it is required of stewards that they be found faithful.”
 1 Cor 4:2.
 As Controller, Linda Stewart takes this mandate very seriously.
 She is responsible for all of the accounting operations of the school.